Victor Rios: Career

+By 2019, Rios and other advocates had convinced school districts and educators across the U.S. to change the way they labeled at-promise young people.
 In April 2019 the State of California passed a bill, AB 413, changing the label of “at-risk” to “at-promise” in education code, policy, and practice.
 For years, Rios and other education reformers had advocated for this change.
 In his 2011 book, Punished: Policing the Lives of Black and Latino Boys, Rios wrote: “At-promise youth are those youth who have traditionally been labeled “at-risk”—youth who have been marginalized, have marginalized themselves, or both.
 An issue with labeling young people as “risks” is that this may generate the very stigma that I am analyzing in this study.
 Therefore, I am calling them what many community workers call them: at-promise.”
-By 2019, Rios and other advocates had convinced school districts and educators across the U.S. to change the way they labeled at-promise young people.
-The state legislator picked up on this momentum and made the motion to eliminate “at-risk” from the law:THE PEOPLE OF THE STATE OF CALIFORNIA DO ENACT AS FOLLOWS:

-AB 413, as amended, Jones-Sawyer.
-Education: at-promise youth.

-Existing law uses the terms “at-risk” and “high-risk” to describe youth for purposes of various provisions of the Education Code. and Penal Codes.
-This bill would delete the term “at-risk” and “high-risk” and would replace those terms it with the terms “at-promise” and “high-promise” for purposes of these provisions.
-The bill would, for purposes of the Education Code, define “at-promise” and “high-promise” to have the same meanings as “at-risk” and “high-risk,” respectively.

-Existing law defines and refers to specified young people with the presence of certain risk factors that make them more likely to be involved with criminal street gangs or the criminal justice system as “at-risk youth.”
-This bill would change the references in statute to these individuals from “at-risk youth” to “at-promise youth.”